JonDotsoy/utils-js/README.md

 - `get.isoStringDate(obj, ...paths)` → string | undefined (ISO)
 - `get.record(obj, ...paths)` / `get.object(obj, ...paths)` → object | undefined
 - `get.is(test)(obj, ...paths)` → custom validation using a predicate function
+- `get.parse(parser, obj, ...paths)` → advanced extraction and validation using a Zod schema or any object with a `safeParse` method

 **Examples:**